Thermal energy storage: Aluminum

+Rock/sand/concrete

-Water has one of the highest thermal capacities at 4.2 kJ/(kg⋅K) whereas concrete has about one third of that.
+Rock, sand and concrete has a heat capacity about one third of water's.
 On the other hand, concrete can be heated to much higher temperatures (1200 °C) by for example electrical heating and therefore has a much higher overall volumetric capacity.
 Thus in the example below, an insulated cube of about 2.8 m3 would appear to provide sufficient storage for a single house to meet 50% of heating demand.
 This could, in principle, be used to store surplus wind or solar heat due to the ability of electrical heating to reach high temperatures.
 At the neighborhood level, the Wiggenhausen-Süd solar development at Friedrichshafen in southern Germany has received international attention.
 This features a 12000 m3 (420000 ft3) reinforced concrete thermal store linked to 4300 m2 (46000 ft2) of solar collectors, which will supply the 570 houses with around 50% of their heating and hot water.
 Siemens-Gamesa built a 130 MWh thermal storage near Hamburg with 750 °C in basalt and 1.5 MW electric output.
-A similar system is scheduled for Sorø, Denmark, with 41–58% of the stored 18 MWh heat returned for the town's district heating, and 30–41% returned as electricity.
+A similar system was scheduled for Sorø, Denmark, with 41–58% of the stored 18 MWh heat returned for the town's district heating, and 30–41% returned as electricity, but not retained.

+Disadvantages to the use of hot rocks and concrete involve both of their heat capacity compared to water (about one third) meaning that much larger volumes of solid materials are required to store the same amount of energy, making it less suitable for storage areas with limited amount of space.
+Their challenges also relate to their implementations and maintenance.
+Over time with these materials heat loss is inevitable, the degradation of the materials, and their high initial costs all bring up contemplation of use.
+Relating to the integration difficulties, they require a challenging design to connect the storage and heat source to a distribution system.